Friends of Trees: Growing Community and Nature Together in Portland, Oregon

 Friends of Trees is a remarkable organization dedicated to fostering community spirit and environmental stewardship through tree planting.
 Since its inception in 1989, it has engaged over 100,000 volunteers in planting nearly one million trees and native shrubs across the Pacific Northwest.
 This community organization emphasizes the power of collective action with the simple yet impactful mission to plant trees together.
 Friends of Trees organizes public tree-planting and care events from October to May, inviting individuals, groups, and corporate teams to participate in restoring and beautifying neighborhoods, parks, and natural spaces.
 Beyond just tree planting, Friends of Trees offers opportunities for people to own street or yard trees, contributing directly to greener urban environments.
 The organization’s accessible events and volunteer programs make it an ideal place for friends to meet, bond over a common cause, and make a visible difference in their surroundings.
 Their efforts not only enhance local ecosystems but also build relationships and a sense of shared purpose among participants.
 The combination of environmental impact and social connection makes Friends of Trees an exceptional venue for community involvement and friendship.

-Here's what people think of Friends of Trees
+What people think of Friends of Trees, based on reviews

 As of recent, Friends of Trees holds a 4.2-star rating based on 39 reviews.